 - Advanced Management Accounting (BUSM067)

-- Dissertation (BUSM066) - For students undertaking their dissertation with the School of Business and Management
+- Dissertation (BUSM066) - Students undertaking their dissertation with the School of Business and Management will choose one elective module from the list below.

-- Dissertation (ECOM024) - For students undertaking their dissertation with the School of Economics and Finance
+- Dissertation (ECOM024) - Students undertaking their dissertation with the School of Economics and Finance will choose two elective modules from the list below.

 - Financial Derivatives (ECOM026)